elastic/elasticsearch-rails/elasticsearch-model/README.md

 SERVER=start TEST_CLUSTER_COMMAND=$PWD/tmp/elasticsearch-1.0.0.RC1/bin/elasticsearch bundle exec rake test:all
 ```

-### Single Table Inheritance support
+### Single Table Inheritance deprecation

-Versions < 7.0.0 of this gem supported inheritance-- more specifically, `Single Table Inheritance`.
+`Single Table Inheritance` has been supported until the 6.x series of this gem.
 With this feature,
 settings on a parent model could be inherited by a child model leading to different model documents being indexed
 into the same Elasticsearch index.
 This feature depended on the ability to set a `type` for a document in Elasticsearch.
 The Elasticsearch team has deprecated support for `types`, as is described [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html)
-so this gem has also removed support as it encourages an anti-pattern.
-Please save different model documents in
+This gem will also remove support for types and Single Table Inheritance in version 7.0 as it encourages an anti-pattern.
-separate indices or implement an artificial `type` field manually in each document.
+Please save different model documents in separate indices or implement an artificial `type` field manually in each
+document.

 ## License